 Shrewsbury Hydro CIC is a community interest company which has been set up to build a hydroelectric scheme alongside a new fish pass by the weir in Shrewsbury.

-Planning permission and the environmental permissions for the project were obtained in 2015 and the project was pre-accredited under the government’s feed-in tariff scheme.
-In 2016, permission was obtained for a new fish pass to replace the existing one.
-Unfortunately, although agreement in principle was reached to lease the small, three-eighth of an acre of Council land alongside the weir required to build the hydro scheme and the new fish pass, final agreement took much longer than expected.
+Planning permission and the environmental permissions for the project were obtained in 2015 and the project was then pre-accredited under the government’s feed-in tariff scheme.
+In 2016, permission was obtained for a new fish pass to replace the existing one and agreement in principle was reached to lease the small, three-eighth of an acre of Council land alongside the weir required to build the hydro scheme and the new fish pass.

-Should the feed-in tariff or some similar scheme to encourage the generation of electricity from renewable sources be re-introduced by the government in the future, the opportunity will come again.
 A hydroelectric scheme alongside the weir should generate on average between 1.5 and 1.8 million kilowatt hours of electricity a year and save up to 1,000 tonnes of CO2 emissions going into the atmosphere each year compared to generating the same amount of electricity from a conventional power station.
-Building the hydro scheme would also give the Environment Agency a new fish pass which should improve fish migration.
-For now, things remain as they are.
+Building the hydro scheme would also improve fish migration.

 For further information please email email@example.com